storyprotocol/documentation/combined.md

 Parameters:

-* `request.groupPool`: The address specifying how royalty will be split amongst the pool of IPs in the group.
+* `request.groupPool`: The address specifies how royalty will be split amongst the pool of IPs in the group.
 * `request.txOptions`: [Optional] The transaction [options](https://github.com/storyprotocol/sdk/blob/main/packages/core-sdk/src/types/options.ts).

 ```typescript Response Type